How Childhood Trauma Affects Adult Relationships

 These adaptations are usually unconscious.

-The child’s nervous system learns how to organize itself around the emotional reality of the family system.
+The child's nervous system organizes itself around the emotional reality of the family.

 Trauma Is Not Only Extreme Events